Ristretto/website/site/formulas/invsqrt.md

 decoding, so an Ed25519 implementation can obtain a `sqrt_ratio_i` function by refactoring the computation of \\(r\\) out of the decoding function and using `sqrt_ratio_i` to perform decoding.

+If the equality checks in (3), (4), (5) are implemented in constant-time and the conditional assignments in (6), (7) are also implemented in constant-time, then the entire computation can be done in constant time.